 Recently Issued Accounting Pronouncements

 In November 2024, the FASB issued ASU 2024-03, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40).
 The amendments improve the disclosures about a public business entity’s expenses and address requests from investors for more detailed information about the types of expenses (including purchases of inventory, employee compensation, depreciation, amortization and depletion) in commonly presented expense captions (such as cost of sales and research and development).
 The amendments are effective for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
-We are currently evaluating the impact these changes may have on our consolidated financial statements.
+The Company is currently evaluating the impact these changes may have on its consolidated financial statements.

 Recently Adopted Accounting Pronouncement